In this assignment, we will pull together everything you have learned about Excel so far to analyze trends in sales data over several years.

 - Next to the ‘Totals by Month’ column, type ‘Above $50k’ in the column title.
 In the first cell in the new column use an IF function to identify True or False if the totals by month are greater than $50,000 or not.
 Remember, after you create the first IF functions in January, you can Flash fill the other cells by dragging the bottom right of the highlighted cell down the other cells.

 - Return to the individual tabs for each year.
 For each year of data, sort the sales total “Z to A” so that the month with the highest sales is at the top.
 When you chose the “Sort” option, be sure to “Expand the Selection.”
 That will make sure that the months change as well.
 The screenshot below shows you only what 2012 should look like, but when you finish you should see October as the highest in 2012, August for 2013, and May for 2014.

-- Finally, go back to Sheet4 and create a clustered column chart of your data.
+- Finally, go back to Sheet4 and create a clustered column chart from the three year columns of your data.

-- Save your work and submit it to Canvas.
+- Save your work and submit it in your course online.